nrdave/dotfiles/README.md

 are set up in `.config/gtk-3.0/settings.ini`, which also sets the GTK font to DejaVu Sans.

-In addition, in my `.shrc`, I source a script called import-gsettings.sh which reads the GTK 3 config file and uses the values in there in the respective calls to `gsettings` (i.e. the `gtk-theme-name` in the GTK 3 config file gets passed to a call to gsettings set org.gnome.desktop.interface gtk-theme).
+In addition, in my `.shrc`, (if the OS is linux) I source a script called import-gsettings.sh which reads the GTK 3 config file and uses the values in there in the respective calls to `gsettings` (i.e. the `gtk-theme-name` in the GTK 3 config file gets passed to a call to gsettings set org.gnome.desktop.interface gtk-theme).

 Finally, I also have a stylesheet called `gtk.css` in `~/.config/gtk-4.0/`, which gets applied to libadwaita apps.
 This makes such apps (e.g. GNOME